Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 pnpm install --frozen-lockfile

-# 3. Filtered publish to private registry
+# 3. Filtered publish to the private registry

 pnpm --filter '@my-org/*' publish --access restricted --tag next